 You’re never too old to go to the zoo – but if you have kids you can always convince them to come along.
 And Artis, as with well-tended zoos anywhere, is known for healthy, happy animals in ample spaces and staff that clearly love what they’re doing.
 If you’ve never been humbled by the size of an elephant, the experience is highly recommended.
 Having said that, if the elephants have left you feeling small, then head in to Micropia and stare at the smaller animals through a microscope.
 Micropia is a truly outstanding experience; the place is filled with interactive exhibits and microscopes, some of which you can control yourself.
 It’s fun and educational, but more than that it really gives visitors perspective, both on the diversity of life and its scale.

-See rare plants at the Hortus Botanicus, then have lunch in the Hoftuin garden
+See rare plants and have lunch in the Hoftuin garden

 The Hortus Botanicus is certainly an oasis of calm in the city, and if you’re looking to immerse yourself in beautiful greenery then you can’t go wrong there.
 But those with even a mild interest in botany will be truly taken by it: this is one of the oldest botanic gardens in the world, and houses over 4000 different plant species.
 The garden is also home to a few fascinating greenhouses, including a climate greenhouse that simulates three different climates, the aptly named Palm Greenhouse (an official monument) and the dazzling butterfly greenhouse with its hundreds of tropical butterflies.
 Hortus Botanicus has a good café too, but for a change of pace why not head over to Dignita Hoftuin?
-Hoftuin is a bright space with a great team and a beautiful garden.
-They have great soups, salads, sandwiches and smoothies, so you’ll find something suitable for whatever time of day you’re there.
-In case you’re there in the morning, they have stellar pancakes.
+Next to the sunny garden, you can enjoy excellent brunch dishes including many vegan and organic options.

 Although smaller than its namesake, the Hermitage Amsterdam ought to be on everyone’s cultural bucket list, Russian-history buff or not.
 The building that is now the museum spent the first three centuries of its life as a home for the elderly, and extensive renovation since then has turned in into an architectural beauty, without taking away any of its history.
-You can relive that story in fact in one of the museum’s two permanent exhibitions, the other being a room dedicated to Dutch-Russian relations, and the museum’s relationship with its parent in particular.
-And no one with a pulse should miss the Dutch National Opera & Ballet season.
-The schedule is usually extensive, and so the easiest way to cherry-pick is right off their programme page.
-If you’re here early enough though, then you need to attend the opening Gala, which has become more of a star-studded institution than an event.
-Pack your black tie for that one.
+You can relive that story in one of the museum’s two permanent exhibitions, the other being a room dedicated to Dutch-Russian relations.
+It's a treat to catch a performance at the Dutch National Opera & Ballet.
+The schedule is usually extensive, although, if you’re here early enough to attend the season's opening Gala, it's well worth packing your black tie for.

-Explore more of De Plantage, or check out some other Amsterdam neighbourhoods!
+Explore more activities and events in this beautiful neighbourhood on the De Plantage website. or check out some other Amsterdam neighbourhoods!